happykhan/bioinformatics-handbook/docs/quality-control/05-read-qc.md

 *Are the sequenced reads from the organism I am expecting?* We usually have an idea of what organism has been sequenced in each sample, we may know this in terms of the species, or we may have more refined information in terms of the seqeunce type, serotype, lineage or clade.
 This information is often from other molecular tests, or from the culturing protocol (e.g. selective media).
 We thus assume that the vast majority of sequenced reads of the sample should be consistent with this prior information.

-The simplest approach is to align or map the sequenced reads to a reference of the expected organims.
+The simplest approach is to align or map the sequenced reads to a reference genome of the expected organism.
 This would entail:

 * Fetch a reference genome from [Genbank](https://www.ncbi.nlm.nih.gov/genbank/)
 * Map the sequenced reads to that reference